Shlhnj/strategicc/docs/guides/02_calibration_stsm.md

 yearly = compute_yearly_transition_counts(ts)
 ```

-`compute_yearly_transition_counts()` is computed once and feeds both outputs below — this guarantees `Transitions.csv` and `TransitionMultipliers.csv` stay mathematically consistent with each other (the mean of the sampled multipliers will equal exactly 1.0).
+`compute_yearly_transition_counts()` is computed once and feeds both outputs below, this guarantees `Transitions.csv` and `TransitionMultipliers.csv` stay mathematically consistent with each other (the mean of the sampled multipliers will equal exactly 1.0).

 The user must map observed `(from_class_id, to_class_id)` pixel transitions to a named transition group, pairs not listed are excluded as classification noise: